 As a Carleton student, you’ll have access to our unparalleled package of academic and extra-curricular initiatives designed to support your complete university experience and promote a culture of success.

-The Office of the Associate Vice-President (Students and Enrolment) works with students, faculty, university administration, and student government to enhance the university experience for all Carleton students.
+The Office of the Vice-President (Students and Enrolment) works with students, faculty, university administration, and student government to enhance the university experience for all Carleton students.
 We also assist students with questions or concerns about university programs or services.
 If we do not have the answer, we will help refer you to the appropriate office.
 Visit website

 The McIntyre Exam Centre is designed to provide services for both students and instructors at Carleton University in order to meet a variety of accommodation needs during scheduled tests and exams.
 Scheduling and Examinations Services (SES) operates the Centre in consultation with the Paul Menton Centre for Students with Disabilities (PMC).
 Visit website